floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 === Metrics

 The quality metrics used to determine the performance and efficacy of the algorithm are described in @slr_metrics.
-// TODO: some metrics used as objectives, some as quality indicators
+// TODO: focus on evaluation metrics instead of performance metrics used in the algorithms

 #figure(
   table(